-Do you sometimes have trouble getting your child to listen when you ask them to do something?
+Do you sometimes have trouble getting your kids to listen when you ask them to do something?

 Being “commanded” to do tasks all day long is not fun for anyone, let alone a child or teenager.